Information for the IEICE Communications Express (ComEX) Authors (As of January 11, 2017)

 It is authors, not the IEICE, who are responsible for ensuring that the contents of their manuscripts are legitimate and that they are legally submitted.

-Accepted letters will be published online as soon as payment of the article charge is confirmed by the ComEX editorial office.
+Accepted letters will be published online as soon as payment of the article charge is confirmed by the ComEX Publishing Office.

 Please note that advance publication articles have not been proofread.
 These articles will be replaced by the finalized versions after proofreading.
 The date of advance publication is the date of publication of the article.